azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 a {tagname, tagvalue} pair based on how your application's resources are organized.
 When the pipeline executes, SVTs will scan the specified set of resources.

-Along with input parameter, you can check for below options
+Apart from input parameter, you can also use checkboxes to enable/disable one or more below options
+<br/>**Also scan subscription controls:** Switch to scan subscription security controls.
+This will require Azure Connection (SPN) has reader access of the entire subscription.
-<br/>**Enable LAWS Logging:** Switch to enable this task to publish SVT evaluation results to a Log Analytics workspace.
+<br/>**Send events to Log Analytics:** Switch to enable this task to publish SVT evaluation results to a Log Analytics workspace.
 Steps to configure workspace credentials are explained in Step-4
-<br/>**Aggregate Control Status:** Switch to aggregate the SVTs control output.
+<br/>**Aggregate control status:** Switch to aggregate the SVTs control output.
 When this is turned off it would show all the failed individual controls in the task summary output.
 <br/>**Do not auto-update AzSK:** Switch to toggle auto update of AzSK and required Az modules on the build server.
 Keep this un-checked for Hosted agent and Hosted VS2017 and while using SVT task fot the first time and if you want to update AZSK the version of AzSK.
 ![03_IP_Parameter_for_Task](../Images/03_IP_Parameters_for_Task.png)